 ADHD stands for attention-deficit/hyperactivity disorder.
-According to the National Institute of Mental Health, in order to be diagnosed with ADHD, a student must display an ongoing pattern of inattention, impulsivity, or hyperactivity that is severe and consistent enough to interfere with everyday functioning.
-A student who is inattentive tends to lose focus very easily, have difficulty persisting on a task, and can appear disorganised despite giving their best efforts.
-These behaviours are due to the way their brain works and not to a lack of understanding of the content being covered.
+It is a neurodevelopmental difference with both internalising and externalising characteristics1.
+According to the National Institute of Mental Health, in order to be diagnosed with ADHD, a person must display an ongoing pattern of inattention, impulsivity, and/or hyperactivity that is severe and consistent enough to interfere with everyday functioning.

+Inattention means that the person tends to lose focus very easily, have difficulty getting started on or persisting with a task, and can appear disorganised despite giving their best efforts.
+These behaviours are due to the way their brain works and not to a lack of intelligence or understanding.
 The behaviours are also not a response to a situation or a particular person (for example, defiance).

-When a student is impulsive, they act without thinking first.
-They may have trouble delaying gratification, making plans, or setting goals, and instead they opt to always go for the immediate reward.
-Not thinking through decisions can put the student in harm's way or get them into trouble in school or in social situations.
-Hyperactivity means that a student has difficulty being still.
+Impulsivity means people tend to act without thinking first.
+They may have trouble delaying gratification, making plans, or setting goals, and instead they opt always to go for the immediate reward.
+Not thinking through decisions can put them in harm's way or get them into trouble at school or in social situations.

+Hyperactivity means that a person has difficulty being still.
 They may constantly move about or wear others out with their incessant activity.
-Some children only display one of these symptoms, but most exhibit a combined type of ADHD with two or more of the above characteristics.
+People with ADHD may also display hyperfocus, or an ability to concentrate very closely on a particular activity (usually something they enjoy) to the extent that they are unaware of anything else.
+Some people only display one of these symptoms, but many exhibit a combined type of ADHD with two or more of the above characteristics.

-the

-education

-Although everyone may at times display the behaviours listed above, students with ADHD exhibit these behaviours consistently and in a way that prevents them from progressing through everyday activities in multiple areas of their life.
-A diagnosis of ADHD can be made by a psychologist, psychiatrist, or pediatrician after a student has had a comprehensive evaluation.
-In general, symptoms have to be long-lasting, interfere with everyday functioning, present before age 12, and not be attributable to any other medical condition such as an injury or situational conditions such as trauma.
-The characteristics of ADHD can show up as early as 3 years old and can change as a person ages.
-Students with ADHD often have difficulty in multiple areas of life such as poor academic performance and difficulty with relationships, while adults may experience problems at work.
+Although everyone may at times display the behaviours listed above, people with ADHD exhibit these behaviours consistently and in a way that makes it difficult for them to progress through everyday activities in multiple areas of their life.
+A diagnosis of ADHD can be made by a psychologist, psychiatrist, or paediatrician after a comprehensive evaluation.
+In general, symptoms have to be long-lasting, interfere with everyday functioning, be present before age 12, be experienced across multiple contexts, and not be attributable to any other medical condition such as an injury or situational conditions such as trauma.
+The characteristics of ADHD can show up as early as 3 years old, although it is important to note that they change as a person ages, and often young children who display ADHD characteristics early in life no longer meet the diagnostic criteria by the time they have started school.
+At school, students with ADHD often have difficulty in multiple areas of life, such as poor academic performance and difficulty with relationships.